Skip to main content

 How to add folders to your website and place pages inside of them.

 Folders are an excellent way to organize a list of pages.
-This feature allows you to group similar pages under a single heading making easier for visitors to navigate your website.
+This feature allows you to group similar pages under a single heading, making it easier for visitors to navigate your website.

 As an example, you might create a folder named "Community Documents" and insert pages for meeting minutes, financial reports, and governing documents inside of it.